Humber Squash Organisation

 (g) Discuss new and innovative ways of attracting new junior players into the sport and ensure all clubs/centres provide a safe, effective and quality service.

-3. To develop and maintain links between Humber Sports Partnership (HSP), the four Local Authorities, England Squash (ES), Humber Squash (Hull and District Squash Association Ltd.), local clubs and centres with squash courts, coaches, volunteers and other key partners.
+(h) Establish Area Academies in various age bands for the more advanced juniors across the area - To develop and maintain links between Humber Sports Partnership (HSP), the four Local Authorities, England Squash (ES), Humber Squash (Hull and District Squash Association Ltd.), local clubs and centres with squash courts, coaches, volunteers and other key partners.

 (a) Initially achieve the above by means of an operational partnership between the Humber Sports Partnership (HSP), the four Local Authorities, England Squash and Humber squash